samuel-tian/godb/README.md

 Pulling in labs that are released or previous lab solutions should be easy as long as you set up your repository based on the instructions in the last section.

-1. All new lab and previous lab solutions will be posted to the [labs repository][labs-github] in the class organization.
+1. All new labs will be posted to the [labs repository][labs-github] in the class organization.

    Check it periodically as well as Piazza's announcements for updates on when the new labs are released.